 EMISSIVITY OF BUILDING MATERIALS

 Brick, common red .93

 Plaster, rough coat .91

-Copyright 1997-2012 all images, text and HTML copyrighted by Horizon Energy Systems.
+Copyright 1997-2020.
+All images and text copyrighted by Horizon Energy Systems.